amitvsuryavanshi04/ChipQuest_application/README.md

 # ChipQuest_application

-# Amit Suryavanshi – Application for Synopsys R&D Engineering Internship (Noida)
+# Amit Suryavanshi – Application for Synopsys R&D Engineering Internship

 ## 🎯 Objective
 I am seeking an opportunity with the Synopsys R&D Engineering team to **apply my skills in Digital Design, Verification** to real-world challenges.